Lima001/UFPR-VCR-Dataset/README.md

 As we are not the creators of the original ALPR datasets, we have decided to grant access to the images we have generated from these datasets upon request, subject to the signing of a licensing agreement.
 In essence, the UFPR-VC dataset is released for academic research only and is free to researchers from educational or research institutes for **non-commercial purposes**.

-To access the dataset, please review the [**license agreement**](./pdfs/), complete it, and return it to the first author at ([gelima@inf.ufpr.br](mailto:gelima@inf.ufpr.br)).
+To access the dataset, please review the [**license agreement**](./pdfs/), sign it, and return it to the first author at ([gelima@inf.ufpr.br](mailto:gelima@inf.ufpr.br)).
 Make sure to send your request from a valid university email account (e.g., .edu, .ac, or similar).
 You can expect to receive a download link within 1-5 business days.

 Please note that failure to follow these instructions may result in no response.